BhardwajNkl/simple-calculator/README.md

 docker run -d -p 9090:9090 --name simple-calculator bhardwajnkl/simple-calculator:1.0
 ```
 Now, Once run you can access the application: http://localhost:9090
-Use the 4 endpoints for your calculations.
+Use the 4 endpoints(mentioned in project overview section) for your calculations.

 ### Clean up
 First find the ID of this container using the below command: